Full Copy of 'The Atlanta Zone Plan' from 1922

 A Warning and a Request #

+This document tells a story.
 This story is about power.
 Most people that have true power, power that can shape entire cities and how billions of dollars get spent, don’t run around telling everyone “I’m ludicrously powerful and there’s nothing you can do about it.”

 These ludicrously powerful people hide their power under layers of misdirection and distraction, and they make it look like they’re less powerful than they actually are.